 Marathon was not immediately available for comment.

-Arusi also told reporters that Libya was considering buying gas from neighboring Algeria as it faces power cuts during peak demand, and said South Africa wanted to buy oil from Libya.
+Arusi also told reporters that Libya was considering buying gas from neighbouring Algeria as it faces power cuts during peak demand, and said South Africa wanted to buy oil from Libya.

 "We discussed that (South Africa) will buy some oil from Libya based on world market prices," Arushi said after meeting Ohm Collins Shabane, minister in the South African presidency.